zot-code/zot/README.md

 #### Components and Theming

 Zot will include a base theme and set of components, but it will also establish a means for contributors to extend or replace in implementation.
 This model is similar to the WordPress theme and plugin contribution model.
-Zot will be a "universal" React, Node web application with documentation and a styleguide to drive modern open-source collaboration to an awesome end product.
+Zot will be a "universal" React / Node web application including documentation and a styleguide to drive an awesome, modern open-source collaboration.